Moravian Church in North America

 The Moravian Church in North America is part of the worldwide Moravian Church Unity.
 It dates from the arrival of the first Moravian missionaries to the United States in 1735, from their Herrnhut settlement in present-day Saxony, Germany.
 They came to minister to the scattered German immigrants, to the Native Americans and to enslaved Africans.
 They founded communities to serve as home bases for these missions.
 The missionary "messengers" were financially supported by the work of the "laborers" in these settlements.
 Currently, there are more than 60,000 members.

 History

 The first Moravians to come to North America were August Gottlieb Spangenberg and Wenzel Neisser, who accompanied a group of persecuted Schwenkfelders to Pennsylvania in 1735 at Zinzendorf's direction.
-The first, and unsuccessful, attempt to found a Moravian community in North America was in Savannah, Georgia that also began in 1735; it collapsed because of internal discord, and government pressure for Moravians to serve in the militia in defense against Spanish raids from Florida (1740, the so-called "War of Jenkins' Ear").
+The first, and unsuccessful, attempt to found a Moravian community in North America was in Savannah, Georgia, which also began in 1735; it collapsed because of internal discord, and government pressure for Moravians to serve in the militia in defense against Spanish raids from Florida (1740, the so-called "War of Jenkins' Ear").